 The Valuer has declared a 'material valuation uncertainty' in the valuation report, highlighting the uncertain impact of COVID-19 on the existence and degree of reliability of market evidence.
 Of the £742 millions net book value of land and buildings subject to valuation, £662 millions (89%) relates to specialised assets valued on a DRC basis, £80 millions (11%) of non-specialised operational assets.

-The Council also has assets qualifying as Assets Held For Sale measured at fair value in accordance with IFRS 5.
+The Council also has assets qualifying as Assets Held For Sale held at the lower of its carrying value and fair value less costs to sell in accordance with IFRS 5.
 The current market uncertainties raised by RICS might mean there are uncertainties over these valuations.
 Assets Held For Sale have a carrying value of £14 millions and all have 2020/21 valuations.